All Episodes

 Because they weren't empowered to do their job.

-The border has become so lawless that we're actually engaging in mill military-style engagements just to regain control of our southern border, and thank God we're actually doing it this time, because if we had another four years of Biden and the Democrats wide open southern border, it would permanently and I think irreparably transform this country.
+Because if we had another four years of Biden and the Democrats' wide open southern border, it would permanently and I think irreparably transform this country.

-So, yeah, we're doing immigration enforcement in a big way.
+So yeah, we're doing immigration enforcement in a big way.

 And that really is, you're exactly right.

-We want to create more prosperity and we want to create more security, and we're doing a lot.
+We want to create more prosperity and we want to create more security.

-We're gonna do a lot more.
+We're going to do a lot more.

-I mean, I I don't think there's anyone more.
+I mean, I don't think there's anyone.

 Talk about a force of nature.